pranav-gujar/Tic-Tac-Toe/README.md

-# Task of Web Development Internship at Prodigy Infotech.

 # Tic-Tac-Toe Game

 ## Overview

 I am thrilled to announce that I have successfully developed a Tic-Tac-Toe game using HTML5, CSS3, and JavaScript.
-This marks the completion of my 3rd task in the web development internship at Prodigy Infotech.

 Working on this project has been an enjoyable and educational experience, allowing me to apply my skills in a fun and interactive way and create a classic game that users of all ages can enjoy!